SalineFLL/theobotics_2025/src/quest2.md

 Let's create a situation where Theo receives a wrong command.

 1. Place a "helpless" object on the table, something like a Solo cup might be a good choice.
-2.  **Program Theo to approach the object, detect it with his ultrasonic distance sensor, and push it off the table.** This represents Pharaoh's cruel command.
-Make his lights transition from green, to yellow, then orange, then red as he gets closer to the object, to show this is a bad action.
+2.  **Program Theo to approach the object, detect it with his ultrasonic distance sensor, and stop a specific distance from the object.
+Then, Theo should turn to push it off the table using a stick.** This represents Pharaoh's cruel command.
+    * Make Theo's lights transition from green, to yellow, then orange, then red as he gets closer to the object, to show this is a bad action.
+    * Use the distance sensor's output to trigger the changing light colors

 ### Challenge 2: An Act of Courage